5 Traits of a Successful Promotional Video

 2. Be Entertaining

-Creating an engaging promo is much harder than it sounds.
+Creating an engaging promotional video is much harder than it sounds.
 Remember, right off the bat, someone is probably watching your video because they have to.
 It’s either on TV during the commercials, or maybe it’s a pre-roll ad before a YouTube video.
 If you’re not in that position, and someone is voluntarily watching your promo, you’re even more pressed to keep their attention since they can stop at any time.
 There are several ways to do this, and you’ve probably seen examples of them all before.

 One way is to tell a story.
 Give your promo something resembling a beginning, middle, and end.
 If you can hook people in the first “act,” then they will be interested in seeing how your story ends.
-On the same note, creating characters that viewers can connect with will create an attachment the same a movie or TV show would.
+On the same note, creating characters that viewers can connect with will create an attachment the same way a movie or TV show would.

 Another successful way to entertain in a commercial is to make ‘em laugh.
 Short-form comedy works on almost every single social media platform, from Vine to YouTube and beyond, so your short, funny promo video might give you viewers in a slot reserved for entertainment.